What is a FIG?

 Students will be engaged academically in their seminar and expected to actively participate in activities both inside and outside of the classroom.

 The assignments given have purpose and will help you grow academically and personally.
-In your FYE you will often be pushed to explore the campus and Eugene community as well.
+In your FIG you will often be pushed to explore the campus as well as and Eugene community.

 Easy credit or a study group

-Students earn academic credit for taking a FYE, and as such, must attend class, participate, and turn in course work.
-While your FYE will facilitate study sessions, this is done outside of the FYE seminar.
+Students earn academic credit for taking a FIG and, as such, must attend class, participate, and turn in course work.
+While your FIG will facilitate study sessions, this is done outside of the FIG seminar.

 Why Students Choose FIGs